Joseph-Matteo-Scorsone/InkBack/README.md

 # InkBack by Scorsone Enterprises

-A high-performance historical backtesting framework written in Rust, designed for quantitative trading strategy development and analysis.
+A high performance historical backtesting framework written in Rust, designed for quantitative trading strategy development and analysis.
 Built with DataBento for market data and Iced for visualization.

 ## Features